Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 • NumericalValueSpecification
 • ArrayValueSpecification
 • RecordValueSpecification
-• ApplicationValueSpecification: this can be used to specify the value of Compound Primitive Data Types (see [TPS_SWCT_01179]) such as curves and maps. for a primitive calibration value) for the specification of a value of a DataPrototype typed by an ApplicationDataType (see section 5.7.4).
-It is also possible to use this in general (e.g. Note that ApplicationValueSpecification is modeled along the example of ASAM CDF (for more information please refer to [27]).
+• ApplicationValueSpecification: this can be used to specify the value of Compound Primitive Data Types (see [TPS_SWCT_01179]) such as curves and maps.
+It is also possible to use this in general (e.g. for a primitive calibration value) for the speciﬁcation of a value of a DataPrototype typed by an ApplicationDataType (see section 5.7.4).
+Note that ApplicationValueSpecification is modeled along the example of ASAM CDF (for more information please refer to [27]).
 • reference to a DataPrototype: this can be used to describe initial values for pointer variables in the basic software.
 One use case is the exchange of data descriptions used to access calibration data for software emulation methods (see [7] for details).
 • ApplicationRuleBasedValueSpecification
-• NumericalRuleBasedValueSpecification (cid:99)(RS_SWCT_03175)
+• NumericalRuleBasedValueSpecification
+(cid:99)(RS_SWCT_03175)

 Figure 5.54: Summary of ValueSpecification